Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 Instead, `physics` is an **intergrated simulation**.
 This means that, once the simulation has started, its properties **can be modified** because `physics` uses **its current state** to calculate its next, unlike the other two which are entirely deterministic.

-For instance, you could modify `startDrag` to make a `pointer` update the `springTarget` of a `physics` animation to make the ball spring towards the pointer:
+For instance, you could modify `startTracking` to make a `pointer` update the `springTarget` of a `physics` animation to make the ball spring towards the pointer:

 ```javascript
 const springTo = physics({